ChinmayPatil11/Sentiment-Analysis-of-Tweets/README.md

 #### Technical Aspect
 The project is trained using a deep learning model created using Keras.
 It is hosted using Flask as a website.
+The input keyword from the user is used as the input to the Twitter API from where the tweets regarding the keyword are extracted.

 #### Technologies Used
 - Python